Skip to main content

 • Nursing bra and/or tank tops for easy access

-The first few days and weeks after delivery are a big adjustment period, and your body needs time to heal, so the most important postnatal essential is adequate rest and hydration.
+The first few days and weeks after delivery are a big adjustment period, and your body needs time to heal, making adequate rest and hydration the most critical postnatal essential.
 Sleep when you can, keep a water bottle handy and take it slow.
-Whether you had a vaginal delivery or a c-section, the first few weeks after delivery you need to take care of your physical and mental health, and if anything feels off, contact your healthcare provider.
+Whether you had a vaginal delivery or a c-section, in the first few weeks after delivery, you need to take care of your physical and mental health, and if anything feels off, contact your healthcare provider.

-At Genesis OBGYN, our experienced and caring staff of OB-GYNs, nurses, midwives and support stay with you from your first prenatal appointment to after the birth to support your entire pregnancy and postpartum journey.
+At Genesis OBGYN, our experienced and caring staff of OB-GYNs, nurse practictioners, midwives, and support staff are with you from your first prenatal appointment to after the birth to support your entire pregnancy and postpartum journey.

 If you want to learn more about our prenatal and postpartum care, request an appointment today!